 1) Regarding the ‘V + ㄹ 수 있다/없다’ conjugation information.

-Remove ‘다’ from basic form of the verb, if the verb stem ends with a vowel, add 'ㄹ 수 있다/없다' after the verb stem.
+Remove ‘다’ from the basic form of the verb.
+If the verb stem ends with a vowel, add ‘ㄹ 수 있다/없다’ after the stem.

-For example in verbs like 가다, after removing ‘다’ the stem ends with a vowel '아', then 'ㄹ 수 있다/없다' has to be added in the end.
+For example, in verbs like 가다, after removing ‘다’, the stem ends with the vowel ‘아’, so you add ‘ㄹ 수 있다/없다’ at the end.

 2) Regarding the ‘V + 을 수 있다/없다’ conjugation information.

-Remove ‘다’ from basic form of the verb, if the verb stem ends with a consonant, add '을 수 있다/없다' after the verb stem.
+Remove ‘다’ from the basic form of the verb.
+If the verb stem ends with a consonant, add ‘을 수 있다/없다’ after the stem.

-For example in 먹다 after removing ‘다’ the stem ends with a consonant 'ㄱ ', then '을 수 있다/없다' has to be added in the end.
+For example, in 먹다, after removing ‘다’, the stem ends with the consonant ‘ㄱ’, so you add ‘을 수 있다/없다’ at the end.

 EXAMPLE SENTENCES